FelixLttks/graphwar/readme.md

 # This is a modified Version of the original game
 But it is possible to join global rooms with people using the normal Version.
-I changed some UI and added some usefull features
+I changed some UI and added some usefull features (a help button to go to get started)

 # Download
 [graphwar](https://github.com/FeljxFeljx/graphwar/raw/master/graphwar.jar)